Watching You: Privacy Rights and Video Surveillance

 (Check Against Delivery)

-I'm here because it's reported that the Hamilton police department wants to install six video surveillance cameras in downtown public areas from James Street to Walnut Street.
+I'm here because the Vancouver police department wants to install 23 video surveillance cameras in the Downtown Eastside, Strathcona, Gastown and Chinatown.

 And that, I hope to persuade you today, is what installing police surveillance cameras in our public streets will do.

-I want to persuade the people of Hamilton to think very carefully about this proposal by your police force-and to consider that trading away the fundamental human right of privacy for an illusion of greater safety is not the way to go.
+I want to persuade the people of Vancouver to think very carefully about this proposal by your police force --and to consider that trading away the fundamental human right of privacy for an illusion of greater safety is not the way to go.

-The cameras you're contemplating here in Hamilton-and those that will follow in all the other cities that will imitate you if you go ahead with this-are the thin edge of the wedge that will irrevocably change our whole notion of our rights and freedoms.
+The cameras you're contemplating here in Vancouver - and those that will follow in all the other cities that will imitate you if you go ahead with this - are the thin edge of the wedge that will irrevocably change our whole notion of our rights and freedoms.

 What I'm talking about is what Justice LaForest of the Supreme Court of Canada said in a 1990 decision:

 "To permit unrestricted video surveillance by agents of the state would seriously diminish the degree of privacy we can reasonably expect to enjoy in a free society . . .
 We must always be alert to the fact that modern methods of electronic surveillance have the potential, if uncontrolled, to annihilate privacy."

 After the tragic events of September 11, I stated publicly that privacy is not an absolute right.
 There clearly can be circumstances where it is legitimate and necessary to sacrifice some elements of privacy in the interests of vital security precautions.
 But I suggested that the burden of proof must always be on those who say such a sacrifice is necessary.